davidmasek/beacon/README-dev.md

   - would enable multi-user server
   - would enable public server
   - 🔴 auth
-- 🔴 friendly app configuration
+- 🔴 friendly app configuration / documentation
   - 🔴 TODO: DB needs some documentation
   - 🟡 TODO: relative file paths need some handling
   - 🟡 some "test my config file" functionality would be nice